Can you get pregnant from precum and what are the chances?

 So can you get pregnant from the pull out method?

-The Faculty of Sexual and Reproductive Health (FSRH) in the UK says data suggests that approximately 4-6% of women in the UK may be using the withdrawal method.
+According to the World Health Organisation in 2019, 47 million women worldwide opt to use the withdrawal method (1).
 Figures from the USA suggest that with perfect use, 4% of women will have an unintended pregnancy at 1 year; with typical use, this increases up to 22%.
-(1) This means more than 1 in 5 women using the withdrawal method would fall pregnant.
+(2) This means more than 1 in 5 women using the withdrawal method would fall pregnant.

 Most other forms of long-acting contraception have failure rates of less than 1%, and with typical use, the combined and mini pills are around 91% effective (9 in 100 women will get pregnant over 1 year of use).